COVID-19 Event Modifications

 Physical Distancing on Course: Stay at least 2 metres away from other participants when out on course.
 Once you punch a control move away so others can approach.

-Course Closure: As always, courses close at 2:00 pm.
+Course Closure: Course closure will be 8pm.
 Be back by then, no exceptions!.
-Check in at timing station whether or not you completed your course.
+Check in at the timing station whether or not you completed your course.
 This is imperative so that we know you are back safely.

 Be Appreciative: Remember to be appreciative of these opportunities to be outdoors, active and orienteering.
 Be patient with officials, volunteers, other participants as we navigate our new reality.
 Be forgiving, be kind, stay safe and say thank you to the volunteers who make orienteering of any sort possible for you.